 Toxic megacolon is a rare but dangerous complication of UC.
 It happens when gas becomes trapped in the colon and makes it swell up.

 The colon can become so enlarged that it breaks open and releases bacteria into the blood.
-The bacteria can cause a deadly blood infection called septicemia.
+The bacteria can cause a serious blood infection called septicemia.
+If you suspect you have a swollen colon, seek medical help immediately.

 Symptoms of toxic megacolon include: